harmslab/topiary/docs/source/protocol.rst

       labeled non-speciation events, and ancestors with posterior probabilities as a color map.
     + *reconciled-tree_anc-pp.newick*: Rooted, reconciled tree with branch lengths in newick format.
-Tips are topiary uids.
+Tips are topiary UIDs.
 Internal nodes are ancestral posterior probabilities.
     + *reconciled-tree_anc-label.newick*: Rooted, reconciled tree with branch lengths in newick format.
-Tips are topiary uids.
+Tips are topiary UIDs.
 Internal nodes are ancestor names.
     + *reconciled-tree_ancestors/*: The *ancX.pdf* files are pdf summaries of
       ancestral reconstructions for each ancestor as labeled in *summary-tree.pdf*.
       An example is shown above.
-These graphs show the support for the most likely reconstruction at each site (black circles); the next most likely reconstruction (red circles); the locations of gaps (gray shading); and the location of ambiguous gaps (purple dashes).
+These graphs show the support for: the most likely reconstruction at each site (black circles), the next most likely reconstruction (red circles), the locations of gaps (gray shading), and the location of ambiguous gaps (purple dashes).
 Statistics at the top indicate ancestor quality.

   + `topiary.generate_ancestors <topiary.raxml.html#topiary.raxml.ancestors.generate_ancestors>`_

-+ :emph:`Generate bootstrap replicates from the ML gene tree`.
-This uses the ML gene tree (step *01_ml-tree*) :emph:`NOT` the reconciled tree as input and generates up to 1,000 bootstrap replicates.
++ :emph:`Generates bootstrap replicates from the ML gene tree`.
+This uses the ML gene tree (step *01_ml-tree*), :emph:`NOT` the reconciled tree as input and generates up to 1,000 bootstrap replicates.
 These will be fed into the next script, which calculates the final branch supports on the reconciled tree.